syncfusion-content/maui-docs/MAUI/Range-Selector/migration.md

 documentation: ug
 ---

-# Migrate from XamarinForms SfDateTimeRangeNavigator to MAUI SfRangeSelector
+# Migrate Xamarin.Forms SfDateTimeRangeNavigator to MAUI SfRangeSelector

 In Xamarin.Forms, we have [SfDateTimeRangeNavigator](https://help.syncfusion.com/cr/xamarin/Syncfusion.RangeNavigator.XForms.SfDateTimeRangeNavigator.html) control which supports only the date-time scale.
 But in MAUI, we have separate controls for this date-time scale and numeric scale.
 Also, in Xamarin.Forms, the control comes along with the [Syncfusion.Xamarin.SfChart](https://www.nuget.org/packages/Syncfusion.Xamarin.SfChart/) package but in MAUI we have the controls that come with the [Syncfusion.Maui.Sliders](https://www.nuget.org/packages/Syncfusion.Maui.Sliders/) package.
 Below are the new MAUI controls for migrating from Xamarin.Forms SfDateTimeRangeNavigator to MAUI.

-* SfDateTimeRangeSelector  - For date-time scale
+1. SfDateTimeRangeSelector  - For date-time scale
-* SfRangeSelector – For numeric scale
+2. SfRangeSelector – For numeric scale

 ## Namespaces